mariotoffia/goasciidoc/README.md

                          outputs a template to stdout --packagedoc FILEPATH, -d FILEPATH
-                         set relative package search filepaths for package documentation --help, -h             display this help and exit --version              display version and exit
+                         set relative package search filepaths for package documentation --templatedir TEMPLATEDIR
+                         Loads template files *.gtpl from a directory, use --list to get valid names of templates --help, -h             display this help and exit --version              display version and exit
 ```